4rti7t/PHONESPY/README.md

-📱 **Phone Number Lookup Tool**
+📱 **PHONE NUMBER LOOKUP TOOL**

 A powerful Python-based tool for looking up details about phone numbers, complete with carrier and country information.
 Integrates the phonenumbers library and NumVerify API for comprehensive results.

 🚀**Features:**

-🌍 Country and carrier detection using phonenumbers.
+> 🌍 Country and carrier detection using phonenumbers.

-🔍 API integration with NumVerify for extended phone number validation and details.
+> 🔍 API integration with NumVerify for extended phone number validation and details.

-📋 Formatted output for easy interpretation.
+> 📋 Formatted output for easy interpretation.

 **🛠️ Installation**